Budziaszek/Macau-multiplayer-card-game/README.md

 # Makao-multiplayer-game
-This game was created few years ago and it is currently under construction (refactoring because of low code quality).
+This game was created few years ago (around 2017) and it is currently under construction (refactoring because of low code quality).